Cloud-Sahil/Terraform/Ec2/README.md

 sudo apt update && sudo apt install terraform
 ```
  - "+" resource to be created
- - "-" resorce to be deleted
+ - "-" resource to be deleted
  - "~" resource to be chnage
 ### Install AWS Cli
 ```hcl